manoaclubroom/manoaclubroom.github.io/index.md

 link: [http://manoaclubroom.meteorapp.com/#/](http://manoaclubroom.meteorapp.com/#/)

 The Manoa Club Room application will provide a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, meeting times and locations, URLs to their websites (if any), contact information for officers, and a few select photos.

+# User Guide

+All users can register/login, search for clubs by interests, and make and view their profile.
+Club admins can also edit their clubs.
+Super admins can also add clubs.

 # The Team